 Unlike wood-burning fireplaces, black soot buildup is not a by-product of a healthy gas furnace, especially on the glass doors.
 If soot is visible on the doors, chances are good that the logs, interior of the firebox and the outside venting also contain buildup.
 A gas fireplace that produces soot needs immediate attention.

-Wear and tear
+Natural Wear and Tear

-Every piece of mechanical equipment in your home needs regular maintenance in order to operate at peak efficiency and your gas fireplace is no different.
+Every piece of mechanical equipment in your home needs regular maintenance in order to operate at peak efficiency, and your gas fireplace is no different.
 Components wear out, especially when operation alternates between periods of no use to high use in the course of a year.

 Valves and gas connections can develop dangerous leaks, the thermocouple and thermopile need regular cleaning and inspection and the ceramic logs need cleaning and proper placement for the fireplace to function efficiently.
 Neglected gas fireplaces are susceptible to explosions and sudden fires if there are leaks or component malfunctions, resulting in serious injury or house fires.

-Venting problems
+Maintenance Assesses Venting problems

 • A 22-point gas fireplace maintenance checklist